 Child poverty in London - key facts

-- 700,000 children living in London are below the poverty line, 37 per cent of all children in the capital.
-While poverty rates are higher for everyone in London than nationally, this gap is larger for children than for any other group.
+- While poverty rates are higher for everyone in London than nationally, this gap is larger for children than for any other group.

 - London contains 14 out of the top 20 local authorities with the highest rates of child poverty across the UK.